 Does your child love the arts of storytelling?
 Scratch is a great choice, because it will inspire them to build games, animations, and other highly visual projects.

 Is your child excited about data science or software development?
-Python for kids is a great place to start.
+Python is a great place to start.
 Python, and Python libraries are the gold standard for data analysis, and can be used for everything from creating graphs for a science project to developing advanced data models.